JoelQ/hystorical/README.md

 ```

 ## Philosophy
 This gem was created using TDD and README-driven development.
 The architecture was designed with a strong focus on modularity and extensibility.
 Using ruby's `Enumerable` methods to return current object was chosen because of it's great flexibility to adapt to all ruby projects.
 However, when working with large datasets stored in a relational database, using SQL would yield greater performance.
-Adding an adapter for ActiveRecord or any other ORM (such as DataMapper or Mongoid) is as simple as creating a new class that defines all the methods in the public api and adding a conditional in `Hystorical.delegate_class`.
+An adapter was added for ActiveRecord, but extending this to another ORM (such as DataMapper or Mongoid) is as simple as creating a new class that defines all the methods in the public api and adding a conditional in `Hystorical.delegate_class`.

 ## TODO
- * Add ability to search via SQL when passed `ActiveRecord::Relation`
  * Add ability to pass in a block option that can further filter results

 ## Contributing